 Similarly, the New York Times reported that among chief executives of S&P 1500 firms, there are four men named John, Robert, William or James for each woman.
 77% of S&P 500 company boards are more than two-thirds male, and only 2% have more than 50% women members

 In other levels of the company, AI-powered analytics solutions and cloud-based tracking dashboards provide the ability to process HR data at scale and view real-time statistics.
-This gives C-suite executives and decision-makers the visibility to set KPI’s for their organization, analyse employee data at scale, and benchmark against peers.
+This gives C-suite executives and decision-makers the visibility to set KPI’s for their organization, analyze employee data at scale, and benchmark against peers.

 Ultimately, these tools that help review employee data and interaction paint a picture of the corporate ecosystem and employee experience.
 Leaders will be able to measure behaviours which create inequality and exclusion allowing them to take effective action in reversing them.
 Next, I’ll be discussing the talent acquisition process and how this part of the workplace is similarly adapting to new demands for increased diversity and inclusivity.